BugSplat-Git/bugsplat-docs/about/partnerships/README.md

 ### **Charitable Giving**

-At BugSplat we want our positive impact [extends past the tools and services we provide](../who-is-bugsplat/charitable-giving.md) our customers.
+At BugSplat our positive impact [extends past the tools and services we provide](../who-is-bugsplat/charitable-giving.md) our customers.
 If you are looking for sponsorships, donations, or for a collaboration with our team, please contact us.

-We're especially interested in causes around environmentalism, closing the gender gap for women in technology, and providing opportunities to young developers and entrepreneurs.
+We're especially interested in causes involving environmentalism, closing the gender gap for women in technology, and providing opportunities to young developers and entrepreneurs.